Close

 Extensions and Longer Stays

-Visa-free stays can be extended up to 6 months total through the Immigration Division.
+Visa-free stays can be extended up to 6 months total through the Immigration Division for a fee of approximately TOP 130.
 Extensions are available at Immigration offices in Nuku'alofa on Salote Road or in Neiafu at the Tonga Development Bank building.
 Allow around 5 working days for processing and apply before your current visa expires.
 For work, study, or permanent residence, specific visas are required regardless of nationality.

 Transit Requirements